CallocGD/gddocs/README.md

 ## Why I forked it

-- There are many things wrong with it even things that others should know about and it's more awful than you think just how much is being actually hidden from you and also broken enpoints due to that fact. =( loginGJAccount.php is just one example that I had to go in and fix.
+- There are many things wrong with it even things that others should know about and it's more awful than you think just how much is being actually hidden from you and also broken enpoints due to that fact. =(
+- loginGJAccount.php is just one example that I had to go in and fix.
+Many will soon follow as I discover more shit and problems within in gd's code.
+- to develop a better gdpy library in the future and one that will acutally be healthy and have a better lifetime than the previous version
+- Renamed parameters that are made to try and stop you from using certain endpoints.
+(I'm fixing that)

 **GDDocs** is a project built to openly give advanced information and readable information for aspiring developers looking to interface with Geometry Dash.
 Primarily, we aim to create this as a website for people to learn more about the inner workings of geometry dash, along with it's data.